The R&A and IMG use Blackbird to deliver rapid and engaging content at The 148th Open

-At the 2019 British Open at Royal Portrush in Northern Ireland, leading sports rights agency, IMG, was on location to deliver all the best action to fans as fast as possible – using Blackbird as their cloud video editing platform of choice.
+At the 148th Open Championship at Royal Portrush in Northern Ireland, leading sports rights agency, IMG, was on location with the R&A to deliver all the best action to fans as fast as possible – using Blackbird as their cloud video editing platform of choice.

-With live streams feeding into Blackbird, IMG’s digital team at Portrush was able to rapidly clip, edit and publish highlights to Twitter in a matter of seconds.
-Conditions were harsh at times and bandwidth unpredictable but with Blackbird running on just 2Mb, the team was able to meet the insatiable hunger for content of golf fans all over the world.
+With live streams feeding into Blackbird, IMG’s digital team on location at the course was able to rapidly clip, edit and publish highlights to Twitter in a matter of seconds.
+Conditions and bandwidth were unpredictable at times but with Blackbird able to run on just 2Mb per second, the team met the insatiable hunger for content from golf fans all over the world.
 They were supported by IMG’s digital team in London also using Blackbird to edit and publish highlights in real time and generate high quality content assets for archive and future use.